RonnieGandhi/OLIVIA/README.md

 **Handle Call and extract information or send a relevant information**: Attending call from someone mode when the user is busy so as to note down important message to be conveyed to the user later.
 Aslo pulling a call to pass a particular information.
 (This feature needs some thinking)

 **Trending news**: Searches top websites to get trending news of the day.
-Trending news finder:
+Can be used to track updates on a particular ongoing event.